Statewide Poster, Poetry and Prose Contest

-We invite your students to participate in the annual Poster, Poetry and Prose Contest.
-The theme of the 2023 event is Environmental Justice: A Healthy Community for All! focusing on understanding environmental justice and how it relates to healthy communities.
+We invite your students to participate in the annual Poster, Poetry, and Prose Contest.
+The theme of the 2024 event is “Where Does Rain Go?
+How Can We Slow the Flow?” focusing on understanding how rain moves through the landscape, the effects of droughts and floods, and how we can adapt to help protect our water resources.

 We believe that the creation of posters and written works gives your students an opportunity to express and share, on a deeper and more personal level, what they have learned.
 The student exhibit also draws attention to environmental issues.